 Substantially all of the U.S. employees of the Company who were hired before July 1, 2007 are covered by a non-contributory, defined benefit pension plan that is qualified under Section 401(a) of the Internal Revenue Code (the "Qualified Plan").
+The Qualified Plan has ceased future benefit accruals.

 Unfunded supplementary plans (the "Supplemental Plans") cover certain executives.
-These pension plans generally provide pension benefits that are based on each employee's years of credited service and on compensation levels specified in the plans.
-The Company's policy is to fund at least the amounts sufficient to meet minimum funding requirements under applicable employee benefit and tax laws.
-Liabilities for benefits payable under the Supplemental Plans are accrued by the Company and are funded when paid to the participants and beneficiaries.
-The Qualified Plan ceased future benefit accruals after December 31, 2010.
+Liabilities for benefits payable under the Supplemental Plans are accrued by the Company and are funded when paid to the participant and beneficiaries.
+The Morgan Stanley Supplemental Executive Retirement and Excess Plan (the "SEREP"), a non-contributory defined benefit plan that is not qualified under Section 401(a) of the Internal Revenue Code, has ceased future benefit accruals.